 These questions may be uncomfortable for you because you may not know how to go about providing a business case or how to collect the evidence to show the improvement made as a result of the training intervention.
 Yet you have taken the first steps to becoming a business partner in your organisation.

 These questions that you have been asking show that you have made the mindset shift.
 You have started on a journey of collecting evidence to show that your expertise and effort can make a difference to the efficiency and effectiveness of your organisation.

 Sure you may need help from business managers, and resilience in the face of trying to collect data and evidence of improvement.
 Yet if you believe that you can start to measure the impact of the training you do, you will not only change your approach, but you will change way others’ view training and how others’ perceive you and your value to the organisation.

 The Training Analyst

 The upcoming GLOMACS “Training Analyst” seminar at its heart is about giving you the confidence to make your mind set shift a reality by giving you tools and case studies to make a difference in your organisation.
 It will focus your thinking on outcomes rather than inputs and by beginning with the end in mind, help you work with key stakeholders to design and evaluate training in a way that enables you to achieve significant return on investment.
-Taught by Stephen Cowburn MBA, FCIPD and senior consultant with GLOMACS, this upcoming training seminar in Kuala Lumpur in July will help HR and Training specialists develop the techniques to create the business case for training and link training interventions more directly to business plans and outcomes.
+Taught by one of our Senior Consultant with GLOMACS, this upcoming training seminar in Kuala Lumpur in July will help HR and Training specialists develop the techniques to create the business case for training and link training interventions more directly to business plans and outcomes.